partiql/partiql-lang-kotlin/docs/tutorials/Tutorial.md

 [Follow the instructions on how to set](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/) `JAVA_HOME` to the path where your Java Runtime is installed.

-## Download the PartiQL REPL
+## Download the PartiQL CLI

-Each release of PartiQL comes with an archive that contains the PartiQL REPL as a zip file.
+Each release of PartiQL comes with an archive that contains the PartiQL CLI as a zip file.

 1. [Download](https://github.com/partiql/partiql-lang-kotlin/releases).